karrioapi/karrio/docs/development/extending.md

 #### Multi requests

-Generally, the carrier web services expose one API endpoint to accomplish most operations describe supported by the Purplship unified interface.
+Generally, the carrier web services expose one API endpoint to accomplish most operations describe supported by the purplship unified interface.
 In some case, more than one API call are required to fulfil certain operation.

 ##### Abstraction